dario-vega/JavaNoSQLv2/XX.md

 As described above, the package component of the default goal will run all the unit tests automatically.
 The test output, including failure information, is logged to the directory, `./target/surefire-reports`

 Rather than running all the unit tests, if you wish to change the default behavior with respect to how/what unit tests are run, the various test-related goals described below can be specified instead.
-Note that when the token 'fqcn' is used below, that token represents the fully-qualified classname of a given test class (for example, nosql.cloud.table.config.ComplexTableConfigurationTest).
+Note that when the token `fqcn` is used below, that token represents the fully-qualified classname of a given test class (for example, `nosql.cloud.table.config.ComplexTableConfigurationTest`).

 1. To run only the unit tests, but not build or package the release:  `mvn test`
 2. To continue running the remaining tests after encountering failure in a given test:  `mvn -DfailIfNoTests=false test`